-Poet William Wordsworth’s favourite flower: the daffodil is one of the most popular flowers in England due to its beautiful yellow flower and large central trumpet.
+Poet William Wordsworth’s favorite flower: the daffodil is one of the most popular flowers in England due to its beautiful yellow flower and large central trumpet.

 Many florists around the UK including Serenata Flowers will be stocking up on daffodils in the New Year due to their huge popularity.

 But, where did the story of the daffodil begin?

 The flower was originally found in the south west of Europe by the Romans who believed that the sap from the daffodil could heal wounds.
 Whereas actually it was later found that the calcium oxalate found in the sap (which prevents animals from eating the plant) irritates human skin.